woohoolabs/yin/README.md

 $ composer require woohoolabs/yin
 ```

-If you want to take advantage from request/response validation then you have to ask for the following
+If you want to take advantage of request/response validation then you also have to ask for the following
-dependencies too:
+dependencies:

 ```bash
 $ composer require justinrainbow/json-schema:^2.0.0